 Wacheno Welcome Center

-- The new building will house student support services offices such as student and academic support, enrollment services, testing, educational partnerships, financial aid, counseling and community-based organizations.
+- The new building houses student support services offices such as student and academic support, enrollment services, testing, educational partnerships, financial aid, counseling and community-based organizations.

-- The existing Community Center will be refreshed and will include student collaboration and study areas, a multicultural center, smart lab, Associated Student Government, admissions and recruitment, Disability Resource Center, Veterans Center and Career Center.
+- The former Bill Brod Community Center was refreshed and includes student collaboration and study areas, a multicultural center, start lab, Associated Student Government, admissions and recruitment, Disability Resource Center, Veterans Center and Career Center.

-- A new plaza between the transit mall and new building will also be part of this project.
+- A new plaza between the transit mall and new building was also be part of this project.

-CCC is changing the way we serve students and greet visitors to the Oregon City campus.
+CCC changed the way we serve students and greet visitors to the Oregon City campus.
 In the spring of 2020, we began construction on a new building that will serve as the "front door" to our college.
-This building will offer the following services: advising, counseling, education partnerships, financial aid, registration, testing and placement services and a welcome desk.
-We are intentionally creating a space where students can have most of their questions answered in one setting rather than moving to different offices or between buildings.
+This building now offers the following services: advising, counseling, education partnerships, financial aid, registration, testing and placement services and a welcome desk.
+We intentionally created a space where students can have most of their questions answered in one setting rather than moving to different offices or between buildings.

-The college is also remodeling the existing community center to provide a facelift for: admissions, Associated Student Government (ASG), career center, disability resource center, multicultural center and the veterans center.
-The improved community center will create better study spaces for students as well as easy access to the Cougar Café.
+The college also remodeled the community center to provide a facelift for: admissions, Associated Student Government (ASG), career center, disability resource center, multicultural center and the veterans center.
+The improved community center created better study spaces for students as well as easy access to the Cougar Café.

-Thanks to a voter-approved bond as well as an $8-million match from the state of Oregon, we are able to create spaces that better meet the needs of our students and those visiting our campus for the first time.
+Thanks to a voter-approved bond as well as an $8-million match from the state of Oregon, we created spaces that better meet the needs of our students and those visiting our campus for the first time.

 The Wacheno Welcome Center is named after Chief Dan Wacheno, who signed the Willamette Valley Treaty of 1855 on behalf of the Clackamas people who were later removed to the Grand Ronde Reservation.